litentry/heima/tee-worker/omni-executor/aa-contracts/ERC20PaymasterV1-README.md

 4. **Execution**: EntryPoint executes the user operation
 5. **Post-Operation**: Paymaster calculates actual cost and refunds excess tokens

-#### For Native Token Payments:
-1. **User Preparation**: User account should have native tokens and implement a `sendETH` function
-2. **Operation Submission**: Bundler submits UserOp with native token paymaster data
-3. **Validation**: Paymaster validates bundler, exchange rate, and user's native token balance
-4. **Execution**: EntryPoint executes the user operation (paymaster covers gas cost)
-5. **Post-Operation**: Paymaster collects payment from user account by calling `sendETH(beneficiary, amount)`

-**Why Native Token Payment Collection is Different**: Unlike ERC20 tokens which can be transferred during validation using `transferFrom`, native tokens cannot be \"pulled\" from an account.
-Instead, the user account must actively send the tokens.
-This is handled in `postOp` by calling the user account's `sendETH` function.
-If this call fails, the payment failure is logged but doesn't revert the user operation.
-Native tokens don't need refunds because payment collection happens after the actual gas cost is known.

 #### For Full Sponsorship (exchangeRate = 0):
 1. **User Preparation**: No token preparation needed